victoralonsorodriguez/CMOD/README.md

-# CMOD - Chromatic Surface Brightness MODulation
+# CMOD - Chromatic Surface Brightness MODulation (still in development)

 Ths repository contains the codes created to study the CMOD effect from a paractical point of view.